-The Medicare Drug Benefit: How Much Will You Pay?: Tables detail the basic benefit as well as the low-income benefit for those who are and aren't enrolled in Medicaid. (updated November 2010)
+The New Medicare Drug Benefit: How Much Will You Pay? includes tables that detail the basic benefit, as well as the low-income benefit, for those who are and aren't enrolled in Medicaid. (updated March 2007)

-Extra Help for Your Drug Costs: Do You Qualify?: This piece helps low-income beneficiaries determine whether they will be able to receive extra help with drug costs under the new law whether they are or are not also enrolled in Medicaid (updated March 2007).
+Extra Help for Your Drug Costs: Do You Qualify? helps low-income beneficiaries determine whether they will be able to receive extra help with drug costs under the new law, whether they are or are not also enrolled in Medicaid (updated March 2007).

 Will You Be Eligible for Low-Income Assistance in 2007?
-A Decision Tree Chart: A flow chart that can help beneficiaries sort out the confusing eligibility requirements for different levels of low-income assistance. (updated March 2007)
+A Decision Tree Chart is a flow chart that can help beneficiaries sort out the confusing eligibility requirements for different levels of low-income assistance. (updated March 2007)

 What States Can Do to Help People with Limited Resources

-The new Medicare law left significant gaps or holes in the prescription drug benefit it created.
-For example, most beneficiaries will still have considerable out-of-pocket costs, including monthly premiums, an annual deductible, copayments, and a large gap in coverage—known as the doughnut hole—where they will have to pay all of their drug expenses on their own.
-What's more, the new drug benefit will not cover several classes of drugs that beneficiaries may need.
+The Medicare law left significant gaps or holes in the prescription drug benefit it created.
+For example, most beneficiaries still have considerable out-of-pocket costs, including monthly premiums, an annual deductible, copayments, and a large gap in coverage—known as the "doughnut hole"—where they will have to pay all of their drug expenses on their own.
+What's more, the new drug benefit does not cover several classes of drugs that beneficiaries may need.

-Gearing Up: States Face the New Medicare Law—Is Your State Ready for 2006?
-This report examines what the new Medicare Part D prescription drug benefit means for state Medicaid programs.
+Gearing Up: States Face the New Medicare Law—Is Your State Ready for 2006? examines what the new Medicare Part D prescription drug benefit means for state Medicaid programs.
 (September 2004)